Town of Camden

 153 West Main Street

 Camden, IN 46917

 |Camden Town Marshal

 |Town Council meetings

-Council meetings are held on the third Thursday of each month in the Reading Room of the Camden-Jackson Twp.
+Council meetings are held on the second Wednesday of each month in the Reading Room of the Camden-Jackson Twp.
 Public Library at 7:00 P.M.

 Any person, with any disability, who would like to attend the council meetings but needs assistance with hearing, sight, etc., should contact the town office to see what arrangement may be made.